17.10.2020

 • in deciduous forests.

-Mushrooms choose their "favorites" in the plant world.
-Living close to them, fungi form mycorrhiza - this is a mushroom root, which is a product of a symbiosis of fungal mycelium and the roots of higher plants.
+Mushrooms choose their “favorites” in the plant world.
+Living close to them, mushrooms form mycorrhiza - this is a fungal root, which is a product of symbiosis of fungal mycelium and the roots of higher plants.

-Growth area - Europe, North America, Japan.
-Cockerels, as we see, "scattered" all over the world.
+Habitat: Europe, North America, Japan.
+The cockerels, as we see, have “scattered” all over the world.
 They can be found even in Greenland and Lapland.
 The mushroom can grow high in the mountains - up to 2,500 m above sea level.
-Chickens love acidic and podzolic soils - here they settle in whole colonies.
-This mushroom is widely distributed in the forests of Belarus, in Russia it can be found in swampy areas.
+Chickens love acidic and podzolic soils - here they settle in entire colonies.
+This mushroom is widespread in the forests of Belarus; in Russia it can be found in swampy areas.

-The mushroom is ready for harvest from early July until frost.
-Knowing the love of the cap for acidic soils, it is necessary to look for it in swamps and blueberries.
-Cockerels grow in colonies, so they are tempting prey - you can quickly pick up a full basket.
+The mushroom is ready for collection from the beginning of July until frost.
+Knowing the cap's love for acidic soils, you should look for it in swamps and blueberry fields.
+Bettas grow in colonies, making them tempting prey - you can quickly get a full basket.

 Chickens can be confused with inedible mushrooms:

-• Fly agaric.
-Cockerels are distinguished from them by a powdery coating on the hat and the ocher color of the spores.
-Amanitas have white scales and spores.
+• Fly agarics.
+The cockerels are distinguished from them by a powdery coating on the cap and the ocher color of the spores.
+Fly agarics have white scales and spores.

-• Lilac cobweb, as well as other representatives of this family, in which there are many poisonous species.
-Chickens differ from them in a ringed skirt - similar mushrooms have only fragments of it.
+• Purple cobweb, as well as other representatives of this family, which contains many poisonous species.
+Chickens differ from them in having a ringed skirt - similar mushrooms have only fragments of it.

 Mushroom value